calyx-servicios/grupopgk/subscription_templates/README.rst

 ============================

 .. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
    !!
-This module adds multiple templates on         !!
+This module adds multiple templates in the     !!
+   !! product and manages the subscription by sales  !!
-   !! product.                                       !!
+   !! lines.                                         !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!